- Concrete Homes Home

 Healthier indoor environmentICF walls contain no organic material, so they won't support the growth of mold, mildew and other potentially harmful microorganisms.
 They also reduce the infiltration of air that can bring in outside allergens.
 The polystyrene foam used in many ICF walls is completely nontoxic and free of formaldehyde, asbestos and fiberglass.
 In tests of the indoor air quality in ICF homes, no harmful emissions were detected.
 In areas where radon is a concern, ICF foundation walls help to minimize the leakage of radon gas into homes.

 Safe haven from high windsHomeowners and builders in hurricane- and tornado-prone areas, including those rebuilding after Hurricane Katrina, are increasingly turning to concrete structural walls to stand up to fierce storms that would otherwise level a wood-frame home.
-Reward Wall Systems (PDF), a manufacturer of ICFs, even offers a $1-per-form discount to families who must rebuild homes destroyed by a devastating storm in regions officially declared federal disaster areas.
+Some ICF manufacturers even offer a discount to families who must rebuild homes destroyed by a devastating storm in regions officially declared federal disaster areas.
 Tests have shown that ICF walls can withstand flying debris from tornadoes and hurricanes with wind speeds of up to 250 mph.
 And the Federal Emergency Management Agency (FEMA) recommends ICF construction for building tornado-resistant safe rooms.

 Fire resistantInsurance companies recognize concrete as being safer than any other form of construction when fire threatens a home.
 The plastic foams used in ICFs won't add fuel to a fire because they are treated with flame retardants to prevent them from burning.
 In fire-wall tests, ICF and concrete walls withstood continuous exposure to intense flames and temperatures of up to 2,000 degrees F for as long as 4 hours without structural failure, compared with wood-frame walls that collapsed in an hour or less.